-The MS in Entrepreneurial Leadership is a nine-month, cohort-based program that prepares students to lead in the workplace and world with confidence, creativity, and a focus on social, economic, and environmental responsibility and sustainability.
+The Master in Entrepreneurial Leadership is a nine-month, cohort-based program that prepares students to lead in the workplace and world with confidence, creativity, and a focus on social, economic, and environmental responsibility and sustainability.

 The program consists of two, 14-week semesters during which students will take an integrated set of courses in marketing, economics, accounting, operations, management, finance, and strategy.
 To complement and support the coursework, students will participate in leadership activities and two experiential learning projects.

 Prior to the official start of the program, students will receive the preparation needed to make an impact in the program.

 Leading Entrepreneurial Action Project (LEAP)